ZarnackGroup/racoon_clip/docs/tutorial_customise.rst

 Using manual barcode setup
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
-If your data does not follow one of these standard setups, you can define the setup manually and experiment_type defaults to other.
-In order to account for all of them and also allow other experimental setups racoon uses a barcode consisting of **umi1 + experimental_barcode + umi2** is used.
+If your data does not follow one of these standard setups, you can define the setup manually and experiment_type defaults to "other".
+In order to allow other experimental setups racoon_clip uses a barcode set-up consisting of **umi1 + experimental_barcode + umi2**.
 Parts of this barcode that do not exist in a particular data set can be set to length 0.
 These are the parameters to manually set up your barcode&UMI architecture:

 - **barcodeLength** (int): length of barcode